SRI-International/QC-App-Oriented-Benchmarks/hamiltonian-simulation/README.md

 There are currently three methods for how to produce the fidelity metric.
 All three methods evolve a state, and create a metric based on how well the state evolved.

 The first two methods evolve an initial state a time $t$, and compare the final state against a precalculated distribution.
 Method = 1 creates the precalculated distribution from a noiseless simulation of the Hamiltonian Simulation quantum circuit.
-Method = 2 uses a classical matrix technique to simulate the evolution of the hamiltonian directly.
+Method = 2 uses a classical matrix technique to simulate the evolution of the Hamiltonian directly.
 Wheras method = 1 only tests the performance of the hardware, method = 2 also tests the accuracy of the Hamiltonian simulation itself.

 We calculate these precalculated distributions in the jupyter notebook `precalculated_data.ipynb`, which stores the results for up to 20 qubits in the `precalculated_data.json` data file.
 The python code then imports the distributions from the `json` file.
 This is a less than ideal fidelity calculation as it does not scale to any size of qubits.
 It requires the classical simulation of matrix products, which requires resources exponential in number of qubits.